-Submissions are invited for publication in the first issue of the Journal of Research in European Higher Education, published by Babeș-Bolyai University and edited by the Centre of University Development and Quality Management (Editor-in-Chief: Prof. Dan Florentin CHIRIBUCĂ).
+Submissions are invited for publication in the first issue of the Journal of Research in Higher Education, published by Babeș-Bolyai University and edited by the Centre of University Development and Quality Management (Editor-in-Chief: Prof. Dan Florentin CHIRIBUCĂ).

 In 2017, a study published by Deloitte identified seven main challenges facing higher education sector in UK which are just as valid at global level in 2015 and beyond, namely:

 - operating in a global market,